Consistent structure estimation of exponential-family random graph models with block structure: Introduction

-In general, statistical inference for exponential-family random graph models is challenging \citep{Ha03,BaBrSl11,Sc09b,ChDi11,ShRi11}, because exponential-family random graph models induce complex dependence \citep[e.g., transitivity,][]{ergm.book} and in most applications of exponential-family random graph models the number of observations is $N = 1$.
-The complex dependence induced by these models implies that establishing concentration, consistency, and weak convergence results for estimators requires concentration-of-measure results for dependent random variables, which are more challenging than concentration-of-measure results for independent random variables \citep[e.g.,][]{KoRa08}.
-In addition, the fact that no more than $N=1$ observation is available means that concentration and consistency results cannot be obtained along the lines of classic and high-dimensional statistics, which rely on $N \gg 1$ independent observations.
+In addition, the complex dependence induced by these models implies that establishing concentration, consistency, and weak convergence results for estimators requires concentration-of-measure results for dependent random variables, which are more challenging than concentration-of-measure results for independent random variables \citep[e.g.,][]{KoRa08}.}

-\hide{ e.g., epidemiologists may be unable to collect more than $N = 1$ observation of a contact network through which infectious diseases spread (e.g., Ebola, HIV). }